-5.103 To further the Parish Council's objective and support the Vision and transition to a net zero carbon future, the policy sets out the key principles of the which should be adopted for all major development (as defined by the NPPF) to encourage the concept of a '15 minute neighbourhood' and deliver solutions that support a healthier and more resilient community.
+5.105 To further the Parish Council's objective and support the Vision and transition to a net zero carbon future, the policy sets out the key principles of the 'Sustainable Accessibility and Mobility Framework'6 (see Fig 2), which should be adopted for all major development (as defined by the NPPF) to encourage the concept of a '15 minute neighbourhood' and deliver solutions that support a healthier and more resilient community.
 This approach calls for measures that first focus on reducing the need for trips, before considering how to increase the proportion of the remaining trips that are taken by active, public and shared forms of transport.
+This hierarchy is summarised in the SAM framework (overleaf), a tool created to help planners and designers prioritise appropriate local interventions.